Cost of Living in the United States for International Students

 Leisure

 Balance is key.
-It’s important to budget for leisure and fun while studying abroad.
-This can mean many things to different people.
-Some students may enjoy spending their evenings at the gym, while others may choose to go out for dinner with a friend.
-To give you an idea of some of these costs, we’ve listed a few of the more common expenses below (current as of August 2024): 3
+It’s important to also budget for fun extracurriculars while studying abroad.
+Some students may enjoy evenings at the gym, while others prefer to go out for dinner with friends.
+Below, we’ve shared some common leisure-related expenses for international students in the US:3

-Making time for some fun while studying abroad is important, but it’s crucial to strike a balance when it comes to spending.
-Instead of indulging in frequent dinners out or constantly updating your wardrobe, try to be mindful of your budget.
-Consider setting aside one or two special treats each week.
-For instance, one week, you might enjoy a cozy movie night in, and the next, you could treat yourself to a new pair of jeans or a fun night out with friends.
+Having fun while studying abroad is important, but it’s also important to balance your spending.
+Try having one or two special treats each week.
+For example, one week, you might enjoy a cozy movie night in, and the next, treat yourself to new jeans or a fun night out.
 This approach helps you savour the moments that bring you happiness while staying financially healthy.

-Tip: Consider getting a gym membership, as you’ll pay a set monthly amount and can go as many times as you’d like.
+Tip: Enjoy working out?
+Consider getting a gym membership (campus gyms are usually an affordable option, or admission may be free with your tuition).
+You’ll pay a set monthly amount and can go as many times as you’d like.
 Plus, it’s a great way to stay in shape and meet like-minded people.

 Transportation and Academic Supplies

 Your monthly transportation costs will vary based on where you live.
 If you’re living on-campus, you’ll save money on transportation by being close to your classes, libraries, and campus facilities.
 If you live off-campus, you’ll have to spend more money getting to and from the places mentioned above.
-Luckily, most schools offer their students a discount on a bus pass.
-Be sure to check with your academic institution to see what deals they offer.
-Here’s a breakdown on what to expect for transportation costs and academic supply costs (current as of August 2024):4
+Luckily, many institutions offer their students a discounted transit pass.

-The cost of academic supplies can vary depending on your program, level of study, and ability to find deals on textbooks.
+The cost of academic supplies can vary depending on your program and level of study.
 Despite the figure above representing all kinds of academic supplies, including pens, paper, and binders, the cost of textbooks takes up the majority of this expense.
-Check out your institution’s book store to find second-hand books.
-Also, you might be able to find and rent your textbooks on Amazon or through your institution’s library.
+Visit your institution’s bookstore to find second-hand books.
+You might also be able to rent your textbooks online or through your institution’s library.

-Want to cut some costs while studying abroad?
-Find out five tips to travel affordably as an international student.
+Want to manage your costs while studying abroad and still see (more of) the world?
+Here are our five tips for traveling affordably as an international student.

 Use the estimates highlighted in this blog to start budgeting for your journey abroad.
 It’s crucial to have a plan, and yours begins here!